Preliminary Treatment / Screening

-Preliminary Treatment / Screening - includes screening and removal of grit.
+Includes screening and removal of grit.
 Solids larger than 6 mm in diameter are removed from the sewage.

-Primary Treatment - includes screening, removal of grit and a sedimentation process.
+Includes screening, removal of grit and a sedimentation process.
 Solid waste and settleable suspended solids are removed from the sewage.
 Removal efficiency for Total Suspended Solids (TSS) is about 70% and Biochemical Oxygen Demand (BOD) is about 30% by this process.

-Chemically Enhanced Primary Treatment – chemicals (e.g., ferric chemical or alum) are added during the treatment process to enhance the removal of TSS and BOD.
-The removal efficiency for TSS and BOD by this process are in region of 80% and 60% respectively.
+Chemicals (e.g., ferric salt or alum, often with polyelectrolyte) are added during the treatment process to enhance the removal of TSS and BOD.
+The removal efficiencies for TSS and BOD by this process are in the region of 80% and 60% respectively.

 The sewage is purified by means of a biological treatment process after the primary treatment.
 The organic matter and nutrient in the settled sewage are decomposed by micro-organisms in the biological treatment process.
 Treated effluent from this process meets 30mg/L TSS and 20mg/L BOD standard.

 The highest level of treatment for polishing the treated effluent from secondary treatment process.
 This process typically comprises a combination of physical and biological processes with the objective of further removing nutrients and suspended solids in the sewage.